 Revisiting old classics, discovering hidden gems and exploring the contemporary movie scene: every month, Kafkadesk’s CineClub brings you new insights and expert film reviews of the greatest treasures of Central European cinema.
 This week: Pieces of a Woman (2020), by Kornél Mundruczó.

-To realistically present the lethargic inner and physical suffering of the characters, Mundruczó operates with the “one-shot” technique by limiting the obvious cuts during the film.
-This craft is analogous to Sam Mendes’ 1917 and Alejandro González Iñárritu’s Birdman movies, where the camera simply follows the characters through the story.
-In the opening scene of Pieces of a Woman, the viewer can experience the emotionally-charged pain of childbirth in a 21-minute-long single shot, developed with perfect cinematic rhythm and tension.
+In the opening scene of Pieces of a Woman, the viewer can experience the emotionally-charged pain of childbirth in a 21-minute-long single shot, filmed with perfect cinematic rhythm and tension.

 Pieces of a Woman: A derailed relationship

-The director portrays a woman whose entire existence has been shattered by the traumatic experience, lost in her emotional pain which further poisons her professional, social and sexual life.
+The director portrays a woman whose entire existence has been shattered by the traumatic experience, lost in an emotional pain that goes on to poison diverse aspects of her life – professional, social and sexual.

-Vanessa Kirby’s mastery performance makes this irresolvable pain palpable throughout the entire film, penetrating to the very heart of the soul.
+Vanessa Kirby’s masterful performance makes this insoluble trauma palpable throughout the entire film, penetrating the very heart of the soul.
 There are enormous pressures in all human relationships, situations of crises and difficulties to solve, but Pieces of a Woman sketches an unexpectedly dramatic situation from which there appears to be no way back, and no way forward.

-The duality of Kirby’s character is precisely built up.
-Soon after the tragedy of her childbirth she tries to appear perfectly fine in her public life, repressing and silencing all her emotions in front of her colleagues, but painfully suffers in her private life depicted through her decaying relationship with her husband and mother.
+The duality of Kirby’s character is built up with precision and intelligence.
+Soon after the tragedy of her childbirth she tries to keep up appearances, repressing her emotions in front of colleagues, but painfully suffering in her private life depicted through her decaying relationship with her husband and mother.